enricozb/enricozb.github.io/thoughts_md/random/thought_experiments/thought_experiments_1.md

 everything working smoothly.
 So much of society is uneducated on proper security setups.
 There are just _so damn many_ degrees of freedom.

-Now, this property of having a large, sometimes an immesurable, number of security holes is mostly specific to the tech sector, and anything that is associated to digital technologies in general.
+Now, this property of having a large, sometimes an immeasurable, number of security holes is mostly specific to the tech sector, and anything that is associated to digital technologies in general.
 The scale of physical vulnerabilities, I think, is at least slightly more tangible.
 I mean, there